OriginalMHV/OriginalMHV/README.md

 ### Hey there, and a warm welcome to my profile! 👋

 ### 📙 About me

-I'm Michael, your friendly neighborhood software developer.
-I bring a positive and open-minded attitude to the table, with a passion that lies in Backend and DevOps.
-I'm pretty interested in product quality, configuration, and architecture, and I've got a bachelor's degree in IT and information systems to back it up.
-Plus, I have my sights set on a master's degree in the future.

-When it comes to teamwork, I'm a resourceful collaborator who values open communication with my peers.
-I also pride myself on being a problem solver who's result-oriented, always keeping our customers' needs in mind to make sure the solutions I develop truly cater to them.
+I'm Michael, your friendly neighborhood developer with a positive and proactive approach to everything I do.
+I have a passion for software development and love finding creative solutions to complex challenges.
+As a team player, I greatly value open communication and collaboration.
+I work diligently to ensure that the solutions I develop are not only functional but also perfectly meet the team's needs.

-Right now, I'm serving as a software developer at Telenor in the beautiful Viken, Norway.
-My role allows me to dive head-first into every stage of the software development cycle, from planning and design, to testing and deployment.
-Each day brings new tasks, whether it's coding, configuring projects, altering code, fixing bugs, or brainstorming ideas, and I absolutely love the dynamic nature of my job.
-Always ready for a new challenge, I strive to constantly improve and refine my skills as a developer.
+Currently, I'm working as a developer at Telenor in the beautiful region of Akershus, Norway.
+Here, I get to explore every aspect of the development process, from ideation and design to testing and implementation.
+Every day is filled with exciting tasks like coding, configuring, debugging, and brainstorming new ideas.
+I love that no day is the same as the last, and I'm always looking for new ways to improve my skills.

 ### 📧 Contact information
-Email - michaelherlandvalen@gmail.com

 Website - michaelhv.no